adamant/adamant.language.reference/ranges.md

 ## Notes

 Even though `..` is already used as the accept operator, those uses should be distinct enough that it can also be used as a range operator as in Rust.
 However, if `...` is to mean tuple/list expansion for variadic type parameters, it can't be used to mean range inclusive of the end value.
 Also, it might be easily confused.
 It would be nice if the range syntax permitted a natural extension to intervals on the real numbers.
 Unfortunately, without some prefix the parens/brackets notation of standard intervals is not easily parsable.
 If a prefix was used then it could be made to work.
 For example, `#(1..6]` would be exclusive of 1 and inclusive of 6.
 Alternatively, they could be move inside like `1(..]6` but I just find that strange.
 Or some other notation could be adopted.
 Rust has suggested `..=` for inclusive of the end value, but I don't like that.

-Or scala style `to` for ranges inclusive of end and `until` for ranges exclusive of end. i.e. `for x in 1 to 5` and `for x in 0 until length`
+Or Scala style `to` for ranges inclusive of end and `until` for ranges exclusive of end. i.e. `for x in 1 to 5` and `for x in 0 until length`

 Or what about `1.,5` for inclusive?
 Or what about `1.to(5)` but that might be a problem for patterns

 Or `0..<length` and `1<=..<=5` for inclusive and `1<..<5` exclusive of both.

+**Note:** vertical bars are no longer used for size.
+Leaving the next note unchanged until syntax is decided.
 Really like `..` with `||` for size.
 So `for let x in 0..|array|` `for let x in 1 to 5`

     [1--5) // Looks good but could mean